thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 On the happy path, our engine determines our query don't need to execute and returns the cached value immediately.

 Our query engine does a lot for us, but there's still more we might want from a query engine we won't be handling.
-Any production query engine wants to persist query caches to disk, so they can be re-used between runs of our program.
+Any production query engine wants to persist query caches to disk, so they can be reused between runs of our program.
 A whole realm of complexity resides behind that feature that we won't touch on at all.
 Look to the [rustc docs](https://rustc-dev-guide.rust-lang.org/queries/incremental-compilation-in-detail.html#the-real-world-how-persistence-makes-everything-complicated) for some insight into what that entails.

 Our engine won't handle garbage collection.
-Often a cached query result becomes unecessary.
+Often a cached query result becomes unnecessary.
 It was cached for input that no longer exists or otherwise has been supplanted by future query runs.
 Evicting these entries is important for a long lived process like an LSP, but it adds quite a bit of complexity to the engine and I don't know how to do it.
 We're making do without today.